fabferri/about-k8s/aks-hands-on/aks-04-persistent-storage/Readme.md

 - `az account list --query "[?name=='AzureDemo'].id" --output tsv` - Get the Azure subscription ID
 - `$SubId="$(az account list --query "[?name=='AzureDemo'].id" --output tsv)"; az account set --subscription $SubId`  - Change the active subscription (powershell)
 - `az aks install-cli` - (<ins>Optional</ins>) - One time operation if you do not have aks command installed
-- `az aks create -g $rg -n $clusterName --enable-managed-identity --node-count 2 --ssh-key-value $SSH` - Create the Kubernetes cluster with two nodes
+- `az aks create -g $rg -n $clusterName --enable-managed-identity --node-count 2 --ssh-key-value $SSH` - Create the Kubernetes cluster with two nodes.
+The key to connect in SSH to the node already exists in the ~/.ssh directory.
+- `az aks create -g $rg -n $clusterName --enable-managed-identity --node-count 2 --generate-ssh-keys` - Create the Kubernetes cluster with two nodes.
+Generate SSH public and private key files if missing.
+The keys will be stored in the ~/.ssh directory.
 - `az aks get-credentials -g $rg -n $clusterName` - Configure kubectl to connect to the kubernetes cluster
 - `az aks update -g $rg -n $clusterName --enable-file-driver ` - Enable CSI storage drivers on an existing cluster <br>